underdogio/redux-rest-data/README.md

       // A map of todos organized by id.
       byId: {
         [id: string]: {
-          // The actual data for the todo that was fetched from the api.
+          // The actual data for the todo that was fetched from the API.
           data: TodoData,

           // Meta information about the request status of this todo.